wilyurd/Splat-TT-Auto/README.md

 #### Windows: Setting up and using this repo with MYSYS2 MinGW
 If you set up MSYSY2 MinGW correctly, you can do everything except the flashing from it.
 You won't need to install Python seprately--this method adds it to MSYS2 MinGW!

 [install MYSYS2](https://www.msys2.org/) from their website.
-Let it open by default or search for and open MSYS2 MinGW 64 install all dependencies: (the first 13 are from [Pillow's install guide](https://pillow.readthedocs.io/en/stable/installation.html#building-on-windows-using-msys2-mingw); the last three are ones I found missing when trying to compile the hex) (you can copy and paste this entire code block into MinGW)
+Let it open by default or search for and open MSYS2 MinGW 64

+install all dependencies: (the first 13 are from [Pillow's install guide](https://pillow.readthedocs.io/en/stable/installation.html#building-on-windows-using-msys2-mingw); the last three are ones I found missing when trying to compile the hex) (you can copy and paste this entire code block into MinGW--shift + ins or right click in the terminal and choose paste)
 ```bash
 pacman -S \
     mingw-w64-x86_64-gcc \